As Russia presses assault, Ukraine given possible path to EU

 — The organizer of the Eurovision Song Contest said Friday that it will start talks with the BBC on possibly holding next year's event in the U.K. after concluding that it can't be held in Ukraine.
 Last month, Ukrainian band Kalush Orchestra won the 2022 contest, buoying Ukrainian spirits.
 The event is traditionally staged by the previous year's winner.

-After a series setbacks early in the war, including the failure to seize Ukraine's capital, Russian forces have switched their focus to the Donbas, pressing a grinding offensive.
-In recent weeks, they have moved in on Sievierodonetsk and surrounding villages — the last pocket of the Luhansk region not yet claimed by Russia or its allies.
+After a series of setbacks early in the war, including the failure to seize Ukraine's capital, Russian forces have switched their focus to the Donbas.

+The Ukrainian military said Friday that Moscow's troops kept up relentless attacks on both Sloviansk and Sievierodonetsk, two key cities that have been the focus on recent fighting.
+The military claimed that Ukrainian forces pushed Russian fighters out of the village of Bohorodychne, north of Sloviansk.

+Russia and its allies say they have taken about half of Donetsk and nearly all of Luhansk — the two regions that make up the Donbas.
+Sievierodonetsk and surrounding villages are in the last pocket of Luhansk region still in Ukrainian hands.

 “The Russians are pouring fire on the city," said Luhansk Gov. Serhiy Haidai.
 “It’s getting harder and harder for us to fight in Sievierodonetsk, because the Russians outnumber us in artillery and manpower, and it’s very difficult for us to resist this barrage of fire."